 exclaims a trader, who estimates that this time it will be much harder for Gunvor to sell the story that a rogue employee had acted alone, duping his superiors, in making such significant payments.

 A former Gunvor employee ended up by pleading guilty, forced by the FBI who had recorded his conversations.
 He gave details of corruption pacts and pointed the finger at his superiors.
 When it was published, the US criminal complaint underlined that, within the trading house, “other people […] were aware that the payments would be used, at least in part, to pay bribes to Ecuadorian officials.”

 The chain of responsibility has yet to be determined.
 In Geneva, some have invented theories relating to Gunvor’s senior leadership, whose names already cropped up in the Congolese scandal without facing sanctions, like the manager of the crude oil department and the manager in charge of Europe and Asia.
-Or even the person in charge of Finance in Singapore from 2012 to 2014.
+Or, in the case of Ecuador, the person in charge of Finance in Singapore at that time.